Saturn Vue Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Saturn Vue insurance rates for additional coverage choices and driver risks.
+The chart below illustrates estimated Saturn Vue insurance rates for additional coverage choices and driver risks.

 - The average rate for a good driver age 40 using $500 deductibles is $876

-- Using low deductibles for comp and collision coverage will cost an extra $118 every year
+- Buying low deductibles for comp and collision coverage will increase the cost to $994

-- Unlucky drivers who are prone to accidents and violations could pay at least $1,874
+- Unlucky drivers with multiple tickets or accidents could pay at least $1,874 or more

 - Policy cost for full coverage for a teen driver can be $3,604 each year

-Auto insurance rates for a Saturn Vue also range considerably based on your risk profile, the trim level and model year, and deductibles and policy limits.
+Insurance rates for a Saturn Vue also range considerably based on your risk profile, the model year and trim level, and deductibles and policy limits.

-More mature drivers with a good driving record and high deductibles may pay as little as $800 annually on average, or $67 per month, for full coverage.
-Rates are much higher for teenagers, where even good drivers will have to pay as much as $3,600 a year.
+More mature drivers with a clean driving record and high deductibles may pay as little as $800 annually on average, or $67 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers can expect to pay as much as $3,600 a year.
 View Rates by Age

 | State | Premium | Compared to U.S. Avg | Percent Difference |